 15/ Johnny Depp

-Johnny Deep is a big Who fan and at one point even expressed an interest in playing the role of the Doctor.
-Deep would have played the Doctor as more of an old fashioned somewhat foppish character who on the surface would have seemed more scared similar to his character from Tim Burtons “Sleepy Hollow”.
+Johnny Depp is a big Who fan and at one point even expressed an interest in playing the role of the Doctor.
+Depp would have played the Doctor as more of an old fashioned somewhat foppish character who on the surface would have seemed more scared similar to his character from Tim Burtons “Sleepy Hollow”.
 Depp has expressed a particular love or the gothic, Philip Hinchcliff era stories citing “The Talons of Weing Chiang” as his favourite story.

 14/ The Beatles

 The Fab Four were huge fans of the show back in the 60’s.
 In fact they were even going to appear in the Dalek story “The Chase”, but their manager Brian Epstein vetoed this.
 Its just as well when you hear what the producers wanted to do.
 The plan were going to have the Doctor and his friends watch the Beatles as old men.
 Considering the tragic fates that were to befall both John Lennon and George Harrison, with Lennon dying at the age of 40 and Harrison at the age of 57, this would have made the episode horribly dated.
 An old clip of them performing still appears in the episode, which ironically is the only footage of that performance that survives.
 John Lennon would also go on to pose with a Dalek.

 13/ Joseph Michael Strascynzki